urbansci/FlowSR/README.md

 >**Distilling symbolic models from mobility data**
 Hao Guo†, Weiyu Zhang†, Junjie Yang, Yuanqiao Hou, Lei Dong∗, Yu Liu∗
 >
->**Abstract:** The search for models that can effectively elucidate complex phenomena remains a fundamental challenge across scientific disciplines, particularly within social sciences, where analytical frameworks derived from first principles are absent.
-Consequently, to quantify social behavior, researchers often rely on empirical data and statistical models with fixed variables and functional forms, limiting the discovery of more accurate and novel representations.
-Here, we present a symbolic regression-based study to automatically distill model expressions from large-scale human mobility behavior data.
-We successfully identify the robust distance decay effect in mobility, as well as various forms of the classical gravity model.
-Furthermore, our analysis uncovers novel extensions to well-established formulations and demonstrates that the geographic heterogeneity of mobility flows cannot be adequately represented by a universal model.
-The proposed framework can be broadly applied across the social sciences to uncover the hidden mathematical structure underlying complex social phenomena.
+>**Abstract:** The search for models that can effectively elucidate complex phenomena remains a fundamental challenge across scientific disciplines, particularly in the social sciences, where first-principle analytical frameworks are often lacking.
+Researchers in these fields frequently rely on empirical data and statistical models with fixed variables and functional forms, which limits the discovery of more accurate and novel representations.
+Here, we present a symbolic regression-based approach designed to automatically distill model expressions from human mobility data, a crucial aspect of social behavior.
+Our method successfully identifies the well-established distance decay effect in mobility and various forms of the classical gravity model.
+Furthermore, we uncover novel extensions to existing models and demonstrates that the geographic heterogeneity of mobility flows necessitates region-specific models rather than universal ones.
+This framework offers a powerful tool for revealing the underlying mathematical structures of complex social phenomena from observation data.

 ## File Structure
     FlowSR/